 This limiting distribution exhibits second order bias when $ \Delta_{vu}\neq 0$, or when $B_u$ and $B_v$ are correlated. \end{example}

 Two features of the limiting distribution of $\mG_{\vgamma_0,T}\big(\widehat{\vgamma}_T-\vgamma_0\big)$ deserve further comments.
-First, as emphasised in Example \ref{example:dettrend}, the scaling matrix $\mG_{\vgamma_0,T}$ features two uncommon properties: (1) this matrix depends on the true parameter vectors $\vtau_0$ and $\vtheta_0$, and (2) $\mG_{\vgamma_0,T}$ is not diagonal.
+First, as emphasised in Examples \ref{example:dettrend}--\ref{example:stochtrend}, the scaling matrix $\mG_{\vgamma_0,T}$ features two less common properties: (1) this matrix depends on the true parameters $\vtau_{g,0}$ and $\theta_0$, and (2) $\mG_{\vgamma_0,T}$ is not diagonal.
 These peculiarities are caused by the nonlinearity and nonstationarity of the model.
-More specifically, these features can be traced back to the presence of functions like $f(t;\tau,\theta)=\tau t^{\theta}$.
+More specifically, these features can be traced back to the presence of the global trend.
 Limiting distributions with a similar mathematical structure can be found in the structural breaks literature, cf. model setting II.b of \cite{perronzhu2005} and its detailed analysis in \cite{beutnerlinsmeekes2019}.

-Second, the nonstationary regressor $x_{it}$ enters the model \eqref{eq:gcp_regmodel} through a polynomial transformation of the form $g(x,\vphi_i)= \phi_{i1} x + \phi_{i2} x^2 + \ldots + \phi_{i p_i} x^{p_i}$ ($i=1,2,\ldots,m$).
+Second, the nonstationary regressor $x_{i,t}$ enters the model \eqref{eq:gcp_regmodel} through a polynomial transformation of the form $g(x_{i,t},\vphi_i)= \phi_{i,1} x_{i,t} + \ldots + \phi_{i ,p_i} x_{i,t}^{p_i}$ ($i=1,2,\ldots,N$).
 In the terminology of \cite{parkphillips2001} this part of the regression function is a linear combination of $H_0$-regular functions.
-It is well-documented in the literature, e.g. \cite{changparkphillips2001} and \cite{chanwang2015}, that this leads to second order bias terms and hence nonstandard inference (except in the special case of strictly exogenous nonstationary regressors).
+It is well-documented in the literature, e.g. \cite{changparkphillips2001} and \cite{chanwang2015}, that this leads to second-order bias terms and hence nonstandard inference (except for the special case of strictly exogenous nonstationary regressors).